blockchain-chicago/terra-academy/section1-lab1/README.md

 <br/>
 you dont have to deploy anything. once you get the code on your computer you can go ahead and start working on the tasks.
 <br/> <br/>
-Annotated code is in src. you only have to edit msg.rs and contract.rs for this
+<b>Annotated code is in src. you only have to edit msg.rs and contract.rs for this.
+Every change made from the boilerplates is preceeded by a commented blurb explaining the change with the prefix "[CHANGE]" (baller tip, use ctrl+f)  <b>